With half my brain tied behind my back, just to make it fair, Rush Limboy, your guiding light.

 I'll just tell you, if you can afford a car, you can afford what I did in the hospital.

-If you can afford an SUV, you could have gone to the hospital three or four times.
+And with all the tests and everything else, I just, if you can afford an SUV, you could have gone to the hospital three or four times.

-But Rush, we've got to have a car to get to work and we've got to have a house, and so we have what everybody says they gotta have health care too.
+But Rush, we got to have a car to get to work and we've got to have a house.

-Now, the the real funny thing in this soundbite was that they quote me as saying there's nothing wrong with the U.S. health care system.
+Now, the real funny thing in this soundbite was that they quote me as saying there's nothing wrong with the U.S. health care system.

-But what I was talking about in Honolulu was that was I got private health care.
+But what I was talking about in Honolulu was, that was, I got private health care.

 There's no similarity to what Obamacare is going to be to what I got.

-I didn't access any Honolulu or Hawaii State program, I didn't access any federal program.
+I didn't access any Honolulu or Hawaii State program.

 They treated me and so forth.

-Explaining that what we need in this health care system is to reacquaint the association of customer patient to provider.
+And so then yesterday, explaining, this is how they take things out of context, explaining that what we need in this healthcare system is to reacquaint the association of customer patient to provider.

-Just like when you check into a hotel, you don't have a middleman, you don't have insurance, you don't have a bureaucrat, you don't have to ask permission.
+Just like when you check into a hotel, you don't have a middleman.

-You check in a hotel you can afford, you buy a car you can afford, you buy a house you can afford.
+You check in a hotel you can afford.

 Right now, people are afraid they can't afford health care.